metimesky/wheel/README.md

 Wheel is an operating system written from scratch.
 Currently Wheel is only compatible with AMD64 CPU.

+### Code Structure

+OS is complex with its component link to each other, so it's hard to organize the source code cleanly.

+maybe we can make a directory called `basic`, containing low level stuff like interrupt entry. or we can simple call that directory `kernel`

 ### Dev

 Wheel is written in Assembly and C, developed using YASM and Clang under Linux environment.
 GNU-LD is used as linker, MTools is used to read/write floppy dist image.
 Bochs and QEMU are employed for testing.